Voice Analysis: Spectrography, Speaker Identification and Legal Aspects

 Introduction and significance

-The significance set runs to four use cases.
+The subject covers four principal use cases.
 Speaker identification on ransom, threat and harassment calls links an anonymous voice to a suspect.
 Authentication of recorded conversations checks whether an audio file is original or edited, the question raised in many political audio leaks.
 Speaker profiling extracts gender, approximate age, dialect and emotional state when no suspect is yet on the radar.
 Disguise detection flags whisper, falsetto, pitch shifters and voice-changer apps.
-Voice sits alongside fingerprints and biometric systems in Unit VIII because it is a behavioural biometric, which is also why it is more variable than fingerprint or iris evidence.
+Voice sits alongside fingerprints and biometric systems in because it is a behavioural biometric which is also why it is more variable than fingerprint or iris evidence.

 Structure of the human voice apparatus